utkarshcmu/grafana.org/content/blog/2017-11-03-timeshift-ep20.md

 <div class="row row--no-gutters">
 	<div class="col col--sm-12">
 		<p>This week, in addition to rolling out a <a href="https://grafana.com/grafana/download?utm_source=blog&utm_campaign=timeshift_20" target="_blank">Grafana 4.6.1</a> release, we've been busy prepping for upcoming events.
-In Europe, we'll be speaking at and sponsoring the sold-out <a href="http://www.oredev.org" target="_blank">Øredev Conference</a> in Malmö, Sweden, Nov 7-11, and on the west coast, we'll be speaking at and sponsoring <a href="https://influxdays.com/" target="_blank">Influx Days</a>, Nov 14 in San Francisco, CA. We hope to get a chance to say hi to you at one of these events.</p>
+In Europe, we'll be speaking at and sponsoring the sold-out <a href="http://www.oredev.org" target="_blank">Øredev Conference</a> in Malmö, Sweden, Nov 7-11, and on the west coast, we'll be speaking at and sponsoring <a href="https://influxdays.com/" target="_blank">InfluxDays</a>, Nov 14 in San Francisco, CA. We hope to get a chance to say hi to you at one of these events.</p>

 		<p>We also closed the CFP window this week for talks at <a href="http://grafanacon.org" target="_blank">GrafanaCon EU</a>.
 We received a tremendous number of great submissions, and will spend the next few weeks making our selections.
 As speakers are confirmed, we'll add them to the website, so be sure to keep an eye out.
 We're thrilled that the community is so excited to share their knowledge of Grafana and open source monitoring.</p>
 	</div>